SinusBot/installer-linux/README.md

 Installation process take circa one minute.

-If you use Plesk, there is no support from me!
+If you're using Plesk, there is no support from me!